umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/code/subscribing-to-notifications.md

 ## Log the Content Publication

-Now that we have a logger, let's use it to log a message every time content is published.
+Now that we have a logger, let us use it to log a message every time content is published.

 1. Replace the `NotImplementedException` with code that logs the publication event.